HWerneck/HWerneck.github.io/_posts/blog/2020-11-29-Week-Schedule_2.md

 • Call of Duty: Modern Warfare Remastered
 • Erica

 EDIT: I am a fucking retard.
 I accidentally got the platinum for Horizon Chase Turbo.
-I never felt bad with a platinum before, that's new.
-Oh, my dear Horizon Chase Turbo.
+My dear Horizon Chase Turbo.
-But as the challenge is mine with myself, I'll account it the day I go for my plats (I did the effort to leave a single trophy behind.
+But as the challenge is mine with myself, I will take it into account in the day I go for my plats (I did the effort to leave a single trophy behind.
 It is not my fault the game glitched on me and popped the trophy before I completed its requirement).

 ###Studying